 3. They Ask for Money or Financial Help

+If someone you’ve never met asks for cash, it’s almost certainly a scam.
 No matter how sad their story sounds, if someone asks you for money, run.

 Why It’s a Red Flag: